pzoli/Homework4Telekocsi/README.md

 ![Exprog.hu](/Homework4Telekocsi/development/exprog-open.png?raw=true "exprog.hu")

 This is the exprog.hu HoneyWeb and BeeComposit reference implementation project for DynaForm force presentation.
 A disability carpooling project that made in Hungary based on Seacon Europe Ltd. carpool modul for SeaFleet.
+Program licensed under GPLv3.

 I make an @Entity annotations based database manager framework for easy and rapid administration program development that use Primefaces and its Extesions package.